Department of Software Technology

 The department employs over 25 faculty and 100 postdoctoral and PhD researchers.

 The department is organized into three layers with their corresponding sections: systems layer - Distributed Systems and Embedded and Networked Systems, software layer - Programming Languages and Software Engineering and information layer - Algorithmics and Web Information Systems covering the main research themes of the department.
+Additional there is the section Computer Science & Engineering Teaching Team covering all teaching activities of the EEMCS faculty.

 The management team meets bi-weekly to discuss organizational matters.
-The full faculty also meets bi-weekly in its faculty lunch, to share the newest research ideas and emerging results
+The full faculty also meets bi-weekly in its faculty lunch, to share the newest research ideas and emerging results.

 Department's management team